Euphredes/Euphredes/README.txt

            Punched

-Mr. Cole, I will not touch you.
+Game Warden, I will not touch you.
 Next thought that disagrees with you.
 Makes you feel some type of way.
 Is not some imagined thought that somebody else would say to you.
 Nonmaterial.
 Nonrock.
-That invisible just said something to you, Mr. Cole.
+That invisible just said something to you, Game Warden.
-Your fans, Mr. Cole.
+Your fans, Game Warden.

            Weed